True Somebody :: Flower Films Producer :: Nancy Juvonen

 But that's not necessarily a bad thing, Ms. Juvonen reveals.
 Being a successful woman in Hollywood is a "road that's been paved before."
 She says the industry is filled with dynamic characters; many are women.
 It's that dynamism that brings success and not gender.
 Moreover, she says it's not just one person who is "heading the crusade!"

 Ms. Juvonen does not differentiate between genders.
 With her it's qualifications, not anatomical components.
-"Mother nature set it up for a reason," she reasons.
+"Mother nature set it up for a reason," she says.
 She does not consider herself a woman working in a man's world but just someone else in the industry.
 After all, Hollywood is what you make of it.

 When asked if aggressive women succeed more often, she states, "I know aggressive women who are successful as well as calmer types.
 Everyone approaches the industry differently.
 What it comes down to is confidence, instinct and vision."